Third Reich and Nuremberg locations

 HAUPTMARKT’ MAIN SQUARE (ADOLF-HITLER-PLATZ)

 Only two minutes walk from the HAUPTMARKT, the city of Nuremberg welcomes its guests with another historical landmark.
-The FLESCHBRUCKE (The Meat bridge) over the narrow Pegnitz river, stretches back to the years of 1596-1598 when the new bridge was erected to replace the former failing construction, had been seriously damaged during the flood.
-On the day of the inauguration, the FLESCHBRUCKE was the largest brickwork bridge in Germany with the with of 15.3 meters and the length of 27.
+The FLESCHBRUCKE (The Meat bridge) over the narrow Pegnitz river, stretches back to the years of 1596-1598 when the new bridge was erected to replace the former failing construction, which had been seriously damaged during the flood.
+On the day of the inauguration, the FLESCHBRUCKE was the largest brickwork bridge in Germany with 15.3 meters and a length of 27.